 - $0 – $300 per month

-How it Looks When You Put it All Together
+How It Looks When You Put It All Together

 You’re going to want a secure platform, which will cost about $14 per year, which breaks down to $1.167 per month and includes privacy protection.

-For a hosting service that includes a custom email address that’s tied to your domain will add about $2.75 per month to the cost.
+A hosting service that includes a custom email address that’s tied to your domain will add about $2.75 per month to the cost.